Introduction of Hidden Surface in Multimedia Graphics

 - Hidden surface removal is an important part of the rendering process in computer graphics, as it enables the realistic and efficient rendering of 3D scenes.

-- In computer graphics, hidden surface removal (HSR) or hidden surface elimination (HSE) is the process of identifying and removing surfaces or parts of surfaces that are not visible in a particular viewpoint/the final image.
+- In computer graphics, Hidden Surface Removal (HSR) or Hidden Surface Elimination (HSE) or Hidden Facets Removal (HFR) is the process of identifying and removing surfaces, faces, or parts of surfaces of a 3D object that are not visible to the viewer and eliminating them from display in a particular viewpoint/the final image.

 - Hidden surfaces are created when one object blocks another object from view, and they must be removed to create a realistic 3D rendering of the scene.